 - After your design is hammered into your can, allow the ice to melt, and dry your luminary.

 Extra nice options:

 Homemade luminaries look perfectly great when left plain, but you can also decorate them.
 You can paint on a light coat of glue and sprinkle your luminary with glitter.
 You can cover your luminary with vellum paper – an effect that looks really glowing and nice.
 If you paint or cover your can too thickly, you may need to go back over your design and re-punch out some holes (with just a nail).

 If you’re having a holiday dinner party you can aim for an elegant design like vines of holly flowers or tiny stars.
 For kids, basic snowflakes or a tree are fun designs.
-You can also make festive holiday luminaries with recycled glass jars – if you’re trying to avoid cans due to BPA.

 Bonus – extra holiday crafts: